My View | Frank Putzu: 'Hold to that talking point' | Alexandria Times | Alexandria, VA

 Despite this rebuke, AFD did not sign off on simply releasing the Aug.
 16 statement, and continued with internal edits.

 The next day, Aug.
-28, AFD forwarded its overhauled version of the Aug.
-16 statement to city hall.
-In the revised version, AFD said its Complete Streets involvement was a narrow “limited discussion of Fire and Emergency Lanes,” and deleted reference to fire department discussions with T&ES on the Seminary Road Complete Streets project.
+28, AFD forwarded a revised version of the Aug.
+16 email.
+AFD said its Complete Streets involvement was a narrow “limited discussion of Fire and Emergency Lanes,” and deleted reference to fire de- partment discussions with T&ES on the Seminary Road Complete Streets project.
 AFD also insisted that any changes had to meet lane width requirements for emergency vehicles.

 The passage stating that AFD was willing “to consider” a road diet remained.
 The city characterized this cautious and qualified phrase as an endorsement of the road diet.